 I have written extensively on the importance of the movement towards shared parenting.
-There are 55-peer reviewed studies that prove that it is best for children in separated and divorced families when time is split approximately equally between homes — including in high-conflict situations.
+There are 55-peer reviewed studies that prove that shared parenting is best for children in separated and divorced families — when time is split approximately equally between homes — including in high-conflict situations.

 Very closely related is the recognition by courts and mental health experts of parental alienation, or the psychological manipulation of a child into showing unwarranted fear, disrespect or hostility towards a parent.
 Parental alienation is increasingly recognized as child abuse, and the result of mental illness in the alienating parent.